srikar-kodakandla/fully-automated-nifty-options-trading/README.md

-## My Future Goal
+## Seeking Investors for My AI-Driven, Deep Learning Trading Project

-I want to make a top-level deep learning (Artificial Intelligence) model that will change how we do options selling.
+I want to make a Deep Learning (Artificial Intelligence) model that will change how we do options selling.
 If this works, I also want to try it with stocks, other options, foreign markets, and more.
 For this, I need investors who can support me.
 Your investment will let me work on this project full time.
+As the sole developer of this system, I will have the flexibility to dedicate my full efforts towards this project.
+With proper funding and support, I aim to create an innovative trading platform and grow it into a successful business.

 ## Want To Join?